Farseer trilogy: Writing and publication

 In the 1980s, American author Margaret Astrid Lindholm Ogden began publishing under the name Megan Lindholm in a variety of genres, including high fantasy, prehistoric fiction, urban fantasy and science fiction.
 Her work was critically well-received, and her short fiction was nominated for the Hugo and Nebula Awards, but was commercially unsuccessful.
 In 1993, she started writing the Farseer trilogy, an epic fantasy that was in a new style and subgenre compared to her earlier work.
 Feeling that her shifts across genres had prevented her from building a consistent readership, and also that "the drama of adopting a 'secret identity' was irresistible", Lindholm took up a new byline, Robin Hobb, to brand her Farseer work.
 She continued to write short fiction as Lindholm.

 Hobb felt her new pseudonym freed her from reader expectations of a Lindholm book, and she "wrote with a depth of feeling that I didn't usually indulge".
 The name Robin Hobb was intentionally androgynous and chosen to match the Fitz novels, which were written in a first-person male narrative voice.
 Hobb explained in an interview that she chose the pseudonym because many readers expected a male narrator to have been written by a male author.
-She continued concealing her identity after publishing the books, avoiding public readings or signings of the novels for multiple years, and eventually revealed her pseudonym in an interview with Locus, in 1998.
+She continued concealing her identity after publishing the books, avoiding public readings or signings of the novels for multiple years.
+Ogden eventually revealed her pseudonym in an interview with Locus in 1998.